Visit Chateau de Losse

 The Chateau de Losse is open every day except Saturday, 12pm to 6pm.
-You can take your own picnic and sit in the 'Princess garden' to eat it.
+You can take your own picnic or visit the tea rooms in the 'Princess garden' .

 The Chateau de Losse has 'starred' in various films including Ever After with Drew Barrymore.

 A little history

 The origins of the castle date back to the 11th century when the Losse family arrived in the area from Flanders.
 In the 16th century Jean II de Losse built the main residence with its Renaissance terrace.